klustic/sc19-lab-docs/Lab3.md

 It worked!

 Let's use this code execution to read the environment.
 Change your pickle exploit payload to run the command `/bin/sh -c declare`; this will dump the environment back to us!

-Upload your payload, and see the results:
+Upload your payload to see the result:

 ![Getting the environment via pickle deserialization](./images/3-env.png)